diggy/wp-awld-js/readme.txt

 == Description ==

-Ancient World Linked Data for WordPress -- Awld.js is a javascript library for Ancient World Linked Data.
-This plugin adds functionality and visual elements to your WordPress powered website based on links to stable URIs relevant to the study of the Ancient World.
+Ancient World Linked Data for WordPress -- Awld.js is a javascript library for Ancient World Linked Data, developed by the Institute for the Study of the Ancient World.
+This plugin adds functionality and visual elements to your WordPress powered website, based on links to stable URIs relevant to the study of the Ancient World.

 = Available resources =